Elizabeth Pierrepont: Pierrepont and the French secretary

+Letters about Elizabeth Pierrepont's future

-Her father asked permission from Queen Elizabeth for her to leave Mary's service in June 1586, with a view to having her married.
+A number of Mary's letters to the French ambassador Guillaume de l'Aubespine de Châteauneuf (1547-1625) discuss plans for Elizabeth Pierrepont.
+In May 1586, Mary thought about sending Pierrepont back to her partents in May 1586, particularly because she had a quarrel with Bess of Hardwick, Pierrepont's grandmother.
+In June, her father asked permission from Queen Elizabeth for his daughter to leave Mary's service, with a view to having her married.
 Mary was reluctant for her to leave.
 Henry Pierrepont sent horses to fetch her from Chartley Castle, but Mary would not let her go, despite the arguments of her keeper Amias Paulet.
-A French description of Mary's households note that Elizabeth Pierrepont was in special favour with Mary, eating at her table and sleeping in her bed.

-In July Mary wrote that she had no particular plans for Pierrepont's marriage.
+In July, Mary wrote that she had no particular plans for Pierrepont's marriage.
 She had brought her up in her household from the age of four, and had hoped that she would become a servant of Queen Elizabeth.
 Now however, Mary wanted her go as she reminded her too much of Bess of Hardwick, and thought she would make a bad husband for any friend of hers.

+Babington Plot

 In August 1586 Amias Paulet considered dismissing Pierrepont's maid and placed her in Mr Chetwynd's house at Ingestre.
+When arrests were made in connection with the Babington Plot in September 1586, it was rumoured that Pierrepont had been taken to the Tower of London.
+The French diplomat Charles de Prunelé, Baron d'Esneval recorded speculation that the female prisoner alleged to be in the Tower was not Pierrepont, but Mary herself.
+The prisoner was Nau's nephew, Jérôme Pasquier, one of Mary's cipher clerks, who was taken to the Tower from Chartley.

+Later life

+Thomas Fowler, a servant of Margaret Douglas, wrote about plans for the "Scots Queen's woman Besse Peyrepont" to marry a man called Markham, probably a son of Thomas Markham of Ollerton and Kirby Bellars.

 She is sometimes said to be the "Elizabeth Pierrepont" who married Sir Thomas Erskine in 1604.

 She is identified as the wife of Richard Stapleton of Carlton and the mother of the courtier and poet Robert Stapylton.
 She died in 1648.